 B. To obtain the Equipment Credit, credit each available system that is (1) capable of maintaining the top event function and (2) is not impacted by the finding.
 Use the Event Tree associated with the Worksheet to help understand the successes and failures associated with each accident sequence.
 Use guidance in Tables 6 and 7 to determine equipment credits.
 Document key assumptions.

-NOTE: Each top event has a equipment credit and an operator credit, only the equipment credit change or the operator credit change is propagated through the worksheets.
+NOTE: Each top event has an equipment credit and an operator credit, only the equipment credit change or the operator credit change is propagated through the worksheets.
 See the following example:

 Example: If the licensee has a finding that changes the FEED equipment credit from 5 to 3, then the revised credit for the FEED & BLEED FUNCTION becomes 3, regardless of the BLEED credit or the operator credit.

 C. Determine the revised Operator Credit.
+Use the default operator credit listed in the worksheet unless any of the following four conditions are applicable.

 If the referenced instrumentation is missing or misleading, then decrease the operator credit by two.